TANDEM3D: Active Tactile Exploration for 3D Object Recognition

 \subsubsection{Edge-follower}

 This method uses the contour-following heuristic.
 However, contour-following on a 3D object is not well-defined.
 At any point on a 3D surface, there is an infinite number of candidate edges to follow.
 In this implementation, the finger starts following a horizontal edge parallel to the workspace plane at the initial contact height.
 The finger angle is adjusted to avoid collision between the finger bottom and the object.
 We also implement a variant that follows the vertical edge parallel to the workspace XZ-plane but it performs much worse than our horizontal version.
 The reason is that depending on the initial position of the object and the initial contact location, the intersection of the object with the vertical edge plane can vary, potentially leading to a very small contour.
 Such a contour contains little information and can result in recognition failure. \textit{Edge-follower} is the only baseline that is not trained with contact noise.
-We notice that when applying contact noise during training, the performance drops significantly since \textit{Edge-follower} can get trapped at locations where a fake contact is reported and starts circling that contact.
-In such a case, \textit{Edge-follower} can not continue exploring.
-Thus, the discriminator becomes unnecessarily cautious but its exploration policy is not able to increase its confidence.
+The performance drops significantly when applying contact noise during training because \textit{Edge-follower} can get trapped at fake contact locations and starts circling that location.
+In such a case, it can not continue exploring and the discriminator becomes unnecessarily cautious but the exploration policy is not able to increase its confidence.